 The second floor of the white colonial home is where the women of Kappa Kappa Gamma live.
 All the rooms have movable furniture, and each room has a slightly different set up from each other.
 Members are able to decorate their personal living area to reflect their unique style and personality.

 We recently had a few renovations for our hallways and bathrooms.
 We are also beginning to remodel the rooms with wood floors, nice white closets, and marble counter tops for the rooms with vanities!
 We are so excited for everything to be complete.

 The sleeping porch is on the third floor, which is where all the members sleep.
 The porch is 24 hour quiet and dark, which makes sleeping peaceful and comfortable.
 The ladies of Kappa love the porch because of how dark it is, and they appreciate the HVAC air system that keeps the porch at a constant temperature.

 One cool aspect about the house is that Kappa symbols can be found everywhere, from the details on the wall to the tile on the floor.
 All of the artwork in Kappa is made and donated by previous Kappa's.
-The white house on the hill has been a home away from home for 100 years, and it continues to be a home for all of its members.
+The white house on the hill has been a home away from home for over 100 years, and it continues to be a home for all of its members.